lelutin/puppet-asterisk/README.md

 configuration options.
 For passing in settings, you need to send a hash to the `asterisk` class with the `iax_general` parameter.

-Here is the default hash with the default values, as defined in params.pp:
+Here is the default hash with the default values, as defined in hiera:

 ```puppet
 $iax_general = {